 - Sequencing samples from our customers in Germany are predominantly delivered via environmentally friendly transport vehicles (train, bicycle) to our sequencing facilities.
 Overnight sequencing for plasmids and PCR products has become a standard service in many European countries over the last couple of years.
 Usually, sequencing samples are collected by international courier companies and transported in airplanes over large distances to centralized sequencing facilities.
 In contrast, Microsynth operates in its core markets decentralized sequencing facilities.
 This approach allows the company to rely on much more environmentally friendlier courier systems with trains and bicycles as predominant transport vehicles.

-In the near future, Microsynth and its subsidiaries will attempt to achieve further improvements and optimizations to produce and analyze as sustainably as possible.
+In the near future, Microsynth and its subsidiaries will attempt to achieve further improvements and optimizations to produce and analyze as sustainable as possible.

-It is our aim to organize our processes and work flows using a minimum of resources and waste (and to do it in a “climate neutral” manner within 15 years; for more information, please see www.myclimate.org).
+It is our aim to organize our processes and work flows using a minimum of resources and waste (and to do it in a “climate neutral” manner within 15 years).

 We are convinced that the sustainable way of working will be the foundation of our economic future.